RPI-WCL/pilots/pilots/util/model/README.md

 Specs for a model.py file:

 def make_model():
-    returns something that stores all the information about the model
+    Returns something that stores all the information about the model.
+    Can be a class or an sklearn model or many other things.
+    Objects that can not be deserialized using the pickle library can not be used.

 def train( model, settings, data ):
-    model is the model object
+    model is the model object.
-    settings is a map of settings to their values data is a map containing features and labels features is a list of list of input data (X) labels is a list of list of correct output data (y)
+    settings is a map of settings to their values. data is a map containing features and labels: features is a list of list of input data (X) labels is a list of list of correct output data (y)

 def run( model, data ):
-    model is the model object
+    model is the model object.
-    data is the list of list of input data
+    data is the list of list of input data.

 # Custom Model Server